Dulux Diamond Satinwood Review

 Best Tools to Use to Apply Dulux Diamond Satinwood

-As with any water-based paint, the tools you use to apply Dulux Diamond Satinwood will make all the difference in terms of finish.
-So, I thought it would be useful if we added a little section on the best tools to apply it.
+As with any water-based paint, the tools you use to apply Dulux Diamond Satinwood will make all the difference to the finish.
+So, I thought it would be useful to add a short section on the best tools for the job.

-You will need a microfibre roller for the larger areas, and it needs to be capable of applying an even layer of paint without causing orange peel.
-Our recommendation is Two Fussy Blokes, which not only performs well in terms of paint application, but there is no need to de-lint it before you start.
+For larger areas, you’ll need a microfibre roller that can apply an even layer of paint without causing orange peel.
+Our recommendation is Two Fussy Blokes — it performs well in terms of application, and there’s no need to de-lint it before you start.
 Click here to see latest prices.

 As for the brush, The Purdy Monarch Elite XL is perfect when applying any water-based satinwood.
 It keeps its shape whilst cutting in, but it’s soft enough to lay-off.
 It also has a nice thick stock, so it holds loads of paint.
 Click here to see current prices.